hasundue/denopendabot/README.md

 > **Warning**\
 > Still under development.
 Many bugs might remain.
 Any breaking changes may be
-> introduced on each update.
+> introduced on each Feature release.

 ## :rocket: Features